Note: This post was first published in 2020.

 Technology projects are hard to deliver on time and budget.
 As the product is developed, the priorities change due to better understanding, business model pivots, and user feedback.
 Keep adjusting the priorities so that the important and necessary benefits are delivered and timelines and costs do not change.

 To learn more, please read: Enterprise App Development: What To Work On First?

 4. Input vs. Output

 Good digital products are easy to use and provide benefits to the end-user, which requires a marriage of good technology and design.
 When developing any product feature or benefit, it is important for the leader to understand a product that is adopted by the users is a journey, and the leader has to be able to articulate that journey.
 To get a good product as an output, it is important to make sure the inputs are good.

 By making sure inputs are good, you will not have to spend as much time iterating the output.
-Till the end-user can effectively use the product, the job is not done.
+Until the end-user can effectively use the product, the job is not done.

 The leader's job is to articulate when a phase is over and what is changing so the team is in sync.

 A product is more than an app.
 A multi-faceted approach is required - some of the facets include marketing, social media, revenue channels, content, and data.
 Just like technology these facets require planning and resources.
 Build and they will come does not often work.
 Technology can be leveraged to make sure other facets are being supported.
 See the example below at how product features can help with marketing.

 Sharing via email

 Written by Ali Usman, CEO of PixelEdge.